Skip to contents

 output_boot_data

 logical(1).
 If TRUE, return the full raw data for each bootstrap iteration, specifically, the bootstrapped models and the model row indices.
-Default is FALSE.
+Default FALSE does not return this large, detailed data.

 ale_options, tidy_options, glance_options

 list of named arguments.
-Arguments to pass to the ALE() when ale = TRUE, broom::tidy() when model_coefs = TRUE, or broom::glance() when model_stats = TRUE, respectively, beyond (or overriding) their defaults.
-In particular, to obtain p-values for ALE statistics, see the details.
+Arguments to pass to the ALE() constructor when ale = TRUE, broom::tidy() when model_coefs = TRUE, or broom::glance() when model_stats = TRUE, respectively, beyond (or overriding) their defaults.
+Note: to obtain p-values for ALE statistics, see the ale_p argument.

 silent